marioc8/simple-terminal/README.md

 patches applied:
 ----------------

-(are also included separetely in own directory)
+(are also included separetely in its own directory)

 - st-alpha-0.8.2.diff
 ```